eggressive/ai_data/README.md

-# Hotel Reservations Dataset
+# Dataset Analysis

-This repository contains a dataset related to hotel reservations.
-The dataset is stored in a CSV file and includes various attributes about reservations, such as meal plans, room types, booking channels, and cancellation statuses.
+This repository contains datasets related to hotel reservations and video game sales.
+The datasets are stored in CSV files and include various attributes for analysis, such as reservation details and sales data.

-## File Structure
+## Dataset Structure

-- `Hotel Reservations.csv`: The main dataset file containing hotel reservation data.
+- `Hotel Reservations.csv`: Dataset file containing hotel reservation data.
+- `C1M2_vgsales_2010_50.csv`: Dataset file containing video game sales data for 2010.

-## Dataset Description
+## Dataset Descriptions

-The dataset includes the following columns:

-1. **Reservation ID**: Unique identifier for each reservation.
-2. **Number of Adults**: Number of adults included in the reservation.
-3. **Number of Children**: Number of children included in the reservation.
-4. **Number of Weekends Stayed**: Number of weekend nights included in the reservation.
-5. **Number of Weekdays Stayed**: Number of weekday nights included in the reservation.
-6. **Meal Plan**: Meal plan selected for the reservation.
-7. **Special Requests**: Number of special requests made by the guest.
-8. **Room Type**: Type of room reserved.
-9. **Lead Time**: Number of days between the booking date and the arrival date.
-10. **Booking Year**: Year of the booking.
-11. **Booking Month**: Month of the booking.
-12. **Booking Day**: Day of the booking.
-13. **Booking Channel**: Channel through which the booking was made (e.g., Online, Offline, Corporate).
-14. **Repeated Guest**: Indicates whether the guest is a repeated customer.
-15. **Previous Cancellations**: Number of previous cancellations by the guest.
-16. **Previous Bookings Not Canceled**: Number of previous bookings by the guest that were not canceled.
-17. **Average Daily Rate**: Average daily rate for the reservation.
-18. **Required Car Parking Spaces**: Number of car parking spaces required.
-19. **Reservation Status**: Status of the reservation (e.g., Canceled, Not_Canceled).
+### Hotel Reservations Dataset (Details)

+This dataset contains information about hotel reservations, including details such as the number of guests, room types, meal plans, and reservation statuses.
+It is designed for classification tasks, such as predicting whether a reservation will be canceled or not.
+The dataset includes features like lead time, booking channel, and customer feedback scores, which can be used for trend analysis and predictive modeling.

+### Video Game Sales Dataset (Details)

+This dataset provides global video game sales data from 1980 to 2016.
+It includes attributes such as game titles, platforms, release years, genres, publishers, and sales figures across different regions (e.g., North America, Europe, Japan, and others).
+It is useful for analyzing trends in the gaming industry, identifying popular genres, and studying the impact of platforms on sales performance.

 ## Usage

-This dataset can be used for various purposes, including:
+The datasets can be used for various purposes, including:

+### Hotel Reservations Dataset

 - Analyzing booking trends and patterns.
 - Predicting reservation cancellations.
 - Understanding customer preferences for meal plans and room types.
 - Evaluating the impact of lead time on cancellations.
+- Exploring the relationship between customer feedback scores and reservation attributes.

+### Video Game Sales Dataset

+- Analyzing global video game sales trends over time.
+- Identifying popular genres and platforms.
+- Studying the impact of publishers on sales performance.
+- Comparing regional sales distributions (e.g., North America, Europe, Japan).
+- Exploring the relationship between release years and sales figures.

 ## License